 A STORY OF SOUTH AFRICAN ART | Ongoing | Albert Werth Hall

 This selection of artworks from the permanent collection of the Pretoria Art Museum briefly reviews South African art.
-It includes works by early 20th century painters, the Resistance artists of the 1980s and artists of the 21st century.
-The exhibition is based on the secondary school syllabus, and the artworks are rotated regularly.
+It includes works by early twentieth-century painters, the Resistance artists of the 1980s and artists of the twenty-first century.
+The exhibition is based on the secondary school syllabus.

 Adults: R25,00; pensioners and students: R12,00; learners: R7,00